C4AI/Pira/README.md

 - Benchmarks supported: machine reading comprehension, information retrieval, open question answering, and answer triggering.

-- Split into train, validation, and test sets.

 ### Multiple-choice QA
 - Contains the supporting texts, candidate answers, and the label for the correct answer.